 In this way, at the start of the 20th century, the Sundgau was confined to the present district of Altkirch.

 Austria’s Thousandth Anniversary

-At the celebration of Austria’s one thousandth anniversary in 1996, Anterior Austria returned to a place of honour.
-A business of European dimensions was put in place (with the creation of tourist brochures and books, exhibitions, European trades, and popular and cultural festivals) and mobilised the European Union, the Alsace region, Bade-Wurtemburg, Alemanic Switzerland, and of course all of Austria.
+At the celebration of Austria’s one-thousandth anniversary in 1996, Anterior Austria returned to a place of honour.
+A business of European dimensions was put in place (with the creation of tourist brochures and books, exhibitions, European traders, and popular and cultural festivals) and mobilised the European Union, the Alsace region, Baden-Wurtemberg, Alemannic Switzerland, and of course all of Austria.
 The recognisable traits of the Habsburgs (the Austrian flag and the two-headed eagle) were henceforth visible in all of Anterior Austria and seem to be the silent witnesses of the common history of these regions… at the very least they remind us, rather curiously, that before being French or German, the Sundgau was completely Austrian!